amittailor15/LGMVIP-WebDev/README.md

   1. HTML- standard markup language for creating Web pages.
   2. CSS- a language that describes the style of an HTML document.
   3. JavaScript- programming language of HTML and the Web.
-  4. AJAX- Asynchronous JavaScript and XML, a technique for creating better,      faster, and more interactive web applications with the help of XML,          HTML,CSS, and Java Script
-  5. jQuery- a JavaScript Library which simplifies JavaScript programming.

 - Back-end:
    PHP- a server scripting language, and a powerful tool for making dynamic      and interactive web pages.